Ole H. Løvlien

 Ole H. Løvlien (5 July 1897 – 20 August 1970) was a Norwegian politician for the Labour Party.

 He served as a deputy representative to the Parliament of Norway from Hedmark during the term 1958–1961.
 In total he met during 6 days of parliamentary session.
-On the local level he was a mayor of Løten.
+On the local level he was a mayor of Løten Municipality.

 He was the older brother of Emil Løvlien.